iabdulin/pr_access_control/README.md

 ### Bot doesn't respond to `/merge` command

-- Verify the command is in an issue comment (not a review comment)
+- Verify the command is in an `issue_comment` associated with a PR (not a review comment, or an `issue_comment` associated with an "Issue")
 - Check that the commenter is the PR author
 - Look at Vercel logs to see if the webhook was received
 - Ensure "Issue comment" event is enabled in GitHub App settings